 The Group has adopted a policy to mitigate its interest rate risk by entering into interest rate swaps and caps to manage its overall exposure.
 Refer Note 14.
+As at 19 February 2020, these liabilities were cancelled as a result of the sale of leasehold buildings

-24. Financial Instruments
+25. Financial Instruments